yunai39/SimpleLdapBundle/README.markdown

     # Name of the user class
     ldap.user.class: Acme\DemoBundle\Security\User\CustomLdapUser

-Finally, the security parameters (Just what's needed for the undle, the rest is up to you)
+Finally, the security parameters (Just what's needed for the Bundle, the rest is up to you)

     security:
         encoders: